lycus/mci/docs/type_system.rst

 +++++++++++++++

 A structure is a record that encapsulates a fixed number of fields, each of their own type.
-A field consists of a storage class, a type, a name, and optionally an offset in the structure where it should reside (this is used to implement unions).
-The structure also specifies its layout.
+A field consists of a storage class, a type, and a name.

 Examples::

     // A structure with two instance fields.
 These can be accessed on any
     // instance of Foo, both as a value instance or as a pointer with one
     // indirection.
-    type automatic Foo
+    type Foo
     {
         field instance int32 bar;
         field instance float64 baz;